INSTITUTE FOR THE ADVANCEMENT OF PSYCHOTHERAPY

 • Affiliated Clinician - sees no clients through IAP, but is part of the clinical community, participating in consultation and sharing of knowledge

 Our Speciality Centers are grounded in evidence-based approaches such as Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization Reprocessing (EMDR), Emotionally Focused Couples Therapy (EFT), and Family Systems.
 Some clinicians specialize in one approach and others use them all.
+To learn about our integrative approaches, you can listen to an interview with our director, Dr. Keith Sutton, on Shrink Rap Radio.

 The Institute has six specialty centers, each with evidence-based theoretical grounding: